PoultryPathologyAuburn/Viral_Variant_Calling/README.md

 # Viral Variant Calling
-This is a Bash script for variant calling using BWA-MEM and SAMtools on a cluster such as Alabama Super Computer (ASC) with the assumption that these tools have been already installed.
+A Bash script for variant calling using BWA-MEM and SAMtools on a cluster such as Alabama Super Computer (ASC) with the assumption that these tools have been already installed.
 The pipeline takes raw sequencing data in FASTQ format and a reference genome in FASTA format, and outputs variant calls in VCF format.

 ## Prerequisites
 Before running the script, you should make sure that the following modules are loaded on the remote cluster: